vegantransistor/BoschSmartHome/P5/README.md

   rm boschsh.apk
 ```

-Go to META-INF directory and delete following files (do not delete this directory completely as stated in many tutorials!):
+Go to the META-INF directory and delete following files (do not delete this directory completely as stated in many tutorials!):
 ```
   ANDROIDA.RSA
   ANDROIDA.SF